LamaAni/fastapi_client/README.md

 # TL;DR

-To use the client you must call define the api,
+To use the client, you must enable it on the api **before** defining the api methods

 ```python